runtimeverification/elrond-multisig/README.md

 Repository outline
 ------------------

-kompile-tool
+This is a work in progress, so some parts will not work, and there are things that are not organized properly.

+* `kompile-tool`
-        - Contains the tools that help Bazel compile and run the proofs protocol-correctness
+        Contains the tools that help Bazel compile and run the proofs
+* `protocol-correctness`
-        - Contains the Multisig semantics and proofs
+        Contains the Multisig semantics and proofs
-  * pseudocode-*.k
+  * `pseudocode-*.k`
-        - Semantics for the language used in the Multisig proofs +- lib
+        Semantics for the language used in the Multisig proofs
+  * `lib`:
-        - Various pieces of the main language used in this repository +- functions
+        Various pieces of the main language used in this repository
+    * `functions`:
-        - Function definitions, usually one function per file +- language
+          Function definitions, usually one function per file
+    * `language`:
-        - The building blocks of the language
+          The building blocks of the language
-  +- proof
-    +- induction
+    * `proof`
+      * `induction`:
-        - Helpers for running lemma proofs, usually by coinduction +- unsorted
+          helpers for running lemma proofs, usually by coinduction
+      * `unsorted`:
-        - random things used in proofs
+          random things used in proofs
-+- mex
+  * `mex`:
-        - work in progress
+        work in progress
-+- multisig/lib
+  * `multisig/lib`:
-        - language extensions for the multisig contract +- functions
+        language extensions for the multisig contract
+    * `functions`:
-        - function definitions for the multisig contract +- language
+        function definitions for the multisig contract
+    * `language`:
-        - language extensions for the multisig contract (e.g. specific data types) +- proof
+        language extensions for the multisig contract (e.g. specific data types)
+  * `proof`:
-        - Proofs and semantics for the proofs.
+        Proofs and semantics for the proofs.
 Also contains random proof-related things.
-  +- fragments
+Most simplification rules in this directory should be moved to the `lemmas` directory and should have proofs.
+    * `fragments`:
-        - should contain fragments of proof execution that are extracted here in order to make proofs faster.
+        should contain fragments of proof execution that are extracted here in order to make proofs faster.
-  +- functions
+    * `functions`:
-        - proofs describing all methods defined in the Multisig contract.
+        proofs describing all methods defined in the Multisig contract.
-  +- instrumentation
+    * `instrumentation`:
-        - should be refactored
+        should be refactored
-  +- invariant
+    * `invariant`:
-        - proofs that executing any endpoint preserves the main multisig invariant
+        proofs that executing any endpoint preserves the main multisig invariant
-  +- lemmas
+    * `lemmas`:
-        - lemmas used in the multisig proofs.
+        lemmas used in the multisig proofs.
 They are organized in numbered directories; proofs for lemmas in a given directory have access to all lemmas in lower-numbered directories.

-  +- malicious-user
+        Unproven lemmas start in the `0` directory and move to higher numbered ones when dependencies are discovered.

+        Currently this direcotry contains unproven lemmas.
+    * `malicious-user`:
-        - semantics and proofs for the case when one user behaves maliciously +- can-be-deleted
+        semantics and proofs for the case when one user behaves maliciously
+      * `can-be-deleted`:
-        - proofs that, under certain conditions, a single malicious user can be deleted (currently under construction) +- proofs
+        proofs that, under certain conditions, a single malicious user can be deleted (currently under construction)
-        - proofs that, under certain conditions, a single malicious user cannot do anything without help from someone else.
+      * `proofs`: proofs that, under certain conditions, a single malicious user cannot do anything without help from someone else.
-  +- map
+    * `map`:
-        - proofs related to the `K` language `Map`
+        proofs related to the `K` language `Map`
-  +- named-lemmas
+    * `named-lemmas`:
-        - symbols for lemmas that are used on-demand (the Haskell backend will not apply them automatically)
+        symbols for lemmas that are used on-demand (the Haskell backend will not apply them automatically)
-  +- properties
+    * `properties`:
-        - proofs that, when the main invariant holds, the contract is not "stuck", i.e. actions can be proposed and executed.
+        proofs that, when the main invariant holds, the contract is not "stuck", i.e. actions can be proposed and executed.
-+- tests
-        - (kind of obsolete) tests for the multisig contract.
+  * `tests`: (kind of obsolete) tests for the multisig contract.

 Running the proofs
 ------------------